-FPT TST.1.1 The TSF shall run a suite of self tests Conditions under which self test should occur to demonstrate the correct operation of the TSF.
+FPT_TST.1.1 The TSF shall run a suite of self-tests Conditions under which self-test should occur to demonstrate the correct operation of the TSF.

-FPT TST.1.2 The TSF shall provide authorised users with the capability to verify the integrity of TSF data.
+FPT_TST.1.2 The TSF shall provide authorised users with the capability to verify the integrity of stored TSF executable code.